What is this subject about?

 How is the course assessed?

-The course is assessed by three written examinations at the end of the two-year course.
+The course is assessed by three written exam papers at the end of the two-year course.
 Questions vary in style from multiple-choice to short answer questions and those requiring extended writing in the form of full essay responses.
-Some questions require the application of knowledge to novel scenarios.
+Some questions require application of knowledge to novel scenarios.

 What skills will I need and develop on this course?

 What can the course lead to in terms of higher education and future careers?

 To study Psychology at most universities, you would need to have a substantial scientific component within your A Level programme.
 This need not be A Level Psychology itself, though in many cases A Level Psychology would in fact provide enough science within your A Level programme to meet this criterion.
 It would also indicate a commitment to the subject, provide a sound foundation for university work and enable you to get to grips with what is involved in the scientific study of the subject.
 However the more science-orientated degrees in Psychology at some of the ‘top’ universities would require a more strongly science-orientated programme at A Level, including another science (for example Biology) and/or Mathematics.